Music Subject Leader - Mrs A. Lowe

-At Girnhill Infant School it is our intent that we make music an enjoyable learning experience.
-We encourage children to participate in a variety of musical experiences through which we aim to build up the confidence of all children.
-Our teaching focuses on developing the children’s ability to understand rhythm and follow a beat.
-Through singing songs, children learn about the structure and organisation of music.
-We teach them to listen and to appreciate different forms of music.
-Children develop descriptive language skills in music lessons when learning about how music can represent different feelings, emotions and narratives.
-We also teach technical vocabulary such as volume, pitch, beat and rhythm and encourage children to discuss music using these terms.
+At Girnhill Infant School it is our intent that we make music an enjoyable, rich and stimulating learning experience.
+We enable children to particate in a variety of musical experiences through which we aim to build a range of skills and understanding in musicality.
+We intend to nuture and develop children's confidence to express themselves through music and respond to a range of music.
+Through singing songs and performing children learn about the structure and organisation of music and we teach them to listen and to appreciate different genres.
+Children also develop descriptive language skills in music lessons when learning about how music can represent different feelings, emotions and narratives.
+We teach technical vocabulary such as volume, pitch, beat and rhythm and encourage children to discuss music using these terms.

 The Early Years Foundation Stage is underpinned by the Characteristics of Effective Learning.
 They are:

 Playing and Exploring/Engagement

 - Being willing to 'have a go'

 - Keeping trying

 - Enjoying achieving what they set out to do